NuGet/NuGetDocs/site/Docs/Working-Specs/Support-Multiple-Projects-In-One-Directory.markdown

 **Solution:**

-1. If the project contains **packages.<project name>.config**, we will use it to load packages and store new packages.
+1. If the project contains **packages.&lt;project name&gt;.config**, we will use it to load packages and store new packages.

 2. Otherwise, continue to use **packages.config**.

-3. Users are required to manually rename it to **packages.<project name>.config**.
+3. Users are required to manually rename it to **packages.&lt;project name&gt;.config**.
 There’s no support from NuGet.

 **Project name normalization:**